-Once wide-spread throughout Africa, African Wild Dogs are now found in just 4 countries – South Africa, Zimbabwe, Tanzania and Botswana.
+Once wide-spread throughout Africa, African Wild Dogs are now found in just a fraction of their original roaming grounds.

 With their oversized ears, calico coats and familiar dog-like faces; it’s not hard to understand why African Wild Dogs, also called Painted Dogs, are such a favourite with wildlife lovers.
 Unfortunately, though, due to extreme conflict with farming communities and their home ranges continuously being curtailed by human development, Wild Dogs are considered ‘Endangered’ on the IUCN Red List of Threatened Species.